meniku/NPBehave/README.md

 ```

 Up until now there really isn't anything event driven in this tree.
-Before we can dig into this, you need to understand what blackboards are.
+Before we can dig into this, you need to understand what Blackboards are.

 ## Blackboards
 In NPBehave, like in Unreal, we got blackboards.
 You can think about them as beeing the "memory" of your AI.
 In NPBehave, blackboards are basically dictionaries that can be observed for changes.
 We mainly use `Service` to store & update values in the blackboards.
-And we use `BlackboardCondition` to observe the blackboard for changes and in turn continue traversing the bahaviour tree.
+And we use `BlackboardCondition` or `BlackboardQuery` to observe the blackboard for changes and in turn continue traversing the bahaviour tree.
 Though you are free to access or modify values of the blackboard everywhere else (you'll also access them often from `Action` nodes).

 A blackboard is automatically created when you instantiate a `Root`, but you may also provide another instance with it's constructor (this is particulary useful for [Shared Blackboards](#Shared-Blackboards))

-## Example: An event-driven behavior tree
+### Example: An event-driven behavior tree
 Here's a simple example that uses the blackboard for event-driven behavior:

 ```